Hybrid in-beam PET- and Compton prompt-gamma imaging aimed at enhanced proton-range verification: Proof-of-concept for hybrid Compton-PET measurements

 \subsubsection{PET imaging in the beam-off lapses}

-The reconstructed experimental 2D PET image from the beam-off intervals of configuration (II) is displayed in panel (a) of Fig.~\ref{fig:PET_Config9}.
-As for the case of the beam-on results, the obtained images are really interesting; In addition to the five Nylon layers, the $\beta^{+}$ annihilation events at the entrance energy degrader is well observed at the right-hand side of the image (x=58~mm), a position which is close to the edge of the PET field of view between both i-TED modules.
+Fig.~\ref{fig:PET_Config9} shows the results obtained for the PET reconstruction of configuration (II).
+Interestingly, in addition to the five Nylon layers, the signature from $\beta^{+}$ annihilation events at the energy degrader is well observed at the right-hand side of the image (x$=58$~mm), a position which is close to the edge of the PET field of view between both i-TED modules.